-The Jungck Prize consists of a cash prize of $500 and a certificate given to the recipient.
-The winner is expected to give a talk at the Annual Meeting of the Society for Mathematical Biology.
+The award recipient will receive a cash award of $500 and a certificate at the award ceremony in the Annual Meeting of the Society.
+They are also expected to give a talk at the Annual Meeting of the Society for Mathematical Biology.

 Recipients of the John Jungck Prize

 2021 – Carrie Diaz Eaton, Bates College